CoreyCorza/ComfyUI-CRZnodes/README.md

 #### Mapping custom dropdowns to pass different data
-To make it a little easier figuring out what options do what, on a custom dropdown down, you can use a Map Custom Dropdown node
+To make it a little easier working with custom dropdown downs, you can use a `Map Custom Dropdown` node
 It will autodetect your custom dropdown choices.
 And it will pass through the data you want for each option
 ![brave_Ll420CN2SL](https://github.com/user-attachments/assets/e0ec9818-82f1-4266-8581-80e62e8a0fb0)